fourier/ztree/README.md

 M-x ztree
 ```

 Open/close directories with double-click, `RET` or `Space` keys.
-To jump to the parent directory, hit `Backspace` key.
+To jump to the parent directory, hit the `Backspace` key.